amritms/docker-multi-project-mysql57/README.md

-## Sample Mysql
+## Common Mysql for multiple projects

-This is a sample mysql db with an example db for counter having single table and only 1 row for testing.
+We use single database for multiple projects. why not to do same with docker.
+Thanks to Geshan for the tutorial.